-This is what my mind/body sometimes says in the winter when I am looking at my gorgeous road bike sitting on the trainer.
+This is what my mind/body sometimes says in the cold weather when I am looking at my gorgeous road bike sitting on the trainer.

-Side note: yes, our four-year-old still naps.
+Side note: yes, our five-year-old still naps.
 It’s heaven.
 It’s glorious.
 Don’t be jealous!
 And trust me, he makes up for it when he’s awake.

 Anyway, if there is a time to lay around, do nothing, this sure feels like it!